FC Machida Zelvia: First silverware of professional era and J1 League debut

-AFC Champions League Elite debut
+AFC Champions League Elite debut and finalist

-Zelvia started off their debut 2024 J1 League season on 24 February 2024 against Gamba Osaka in a 1–1 draw with Junya Suzuki scoring their historic first top-tier league goal for the club.
-Zelvia went on to have a magnificent run in the first few matches leading at the top of the J1 League table with three wins, one draw and zero lost with 10 points.
-Zelvia then went on to finished in third place in their debut season where they also qualified for the 2025–26 AFC Champions League Elite.
-On 16 September 2025, Zelvia played their first continental match in a 1–1 draw to Korean club FC Seoul and they secured their first away win by a score of 2-0 win against the Chinese club, Shanghai Port.
+Machida started off their debut 2024 J1 League season on 24 February 2024 against Gamba Osaka in a 1–1 draw with Junya Suzuki scoring their historic first top-tier league goal for the club.
+Machida went on to have a magnificent run in the first few matches leading at the top of the J1 League table with three wins, one draw and zero lost with 10 points.
+Machida then went on to finished in third place in their debut season where they also qualified for the 2025–26 AFC Champions League Elite.
+On 16 September 2025, Machida played their first continental match in a 1–1 draw to Korean club FC Seoul and they secured their historic first win by a score of 2–0, away against the Chinese club, Shanghai Port.
+Machida went on to top the league phase as group leaders with 17 points in their debut season which sees them qualified to the knockout stage.
+Machida then faced off against Korean club Gangwon FC in the round of 16 tie.
+Hotaka Nakamura scored the only goal in the tie in the 2nd leg which saw Machida qualifying to the quarter-finals on a 1–0 aggregate.
+Machida then faced off against Saudi Arabian club Al-Ittihad in the quarter-finals.
+Tete Yengi then went on to scored the only goal thus seeing Machida qualified to the semi-finals.
+In the semi-finals, Machida faced off against Emirati club Shabab Al Ahli where Yūki Sōma then scored the only goal in the match to secured Machida in the final of the tournament.
+In the 2026 AFC Champions League Elite final, Machida faced off against defending champions, Al-Ahli.
+The match ended in extra time which then saw Machida lost the final.

+Emperor's Cup winner

+On 22 November 2025, Machida took home Emperor's Cup for the first time in their history after defeating Vissel Kobe 3–1 at the Japan National Stadium which saw the club qualified to the 2026–27 AFC Champions League Two.
+Machida was then drawn in Group G alongside Chinese club Shanghai Shenghua, Cambodian club Preah Khan Reach Svay Rieng and Singaporean club Tampines Rovers.